-These ASKS followed a demonstration during the Thanksgiving dinner in Fall 2015 that brought awareness to the many issues that marginalized students face.
-The following day over 700 students, faculty and staff responded to their call to action, meeting in ATS to share their grievances regarding the campus climate at that time.
+A student group called Why We Wear Black (subsequently renamed the Student Liberation Movement – SLM) staged a demonstration during an on-campus Thanksgiving dinner in Fall 2015 that brought awareness to many issues that marginalized students faced.
+The following day over 700 students, faculty, and staff responded to their call to action, meeting in ATS to share their grievances regarding the campus climate at that time.

 During the meeting, students were asked to write down their concerns and recommendations to improve inclusion on campus.
-Over winter break members of the student group compiled the ASKS from that feedback.
-Read the full document from the students.
+Over winter break, members of the student group compiled from that feedback what students were asking for.

-We have compiled here a synthesis of the institutional responses to date.
-We continue to take action and invite community input to guide our collective work in meeting this goal.
+Presented here is a synthesis of the institutional responses to date.
+The college continues to take action and because creating an inclusive campus is an ongoing process, we invite community input to guide our collective work in meeting this goal.
+Send your thoughts to us at: firstname.lastname@example.org.

 Creating an inclusive campus is an on-going process.
 We welcome your input.
 Send your thoughts to us at: email@example.com.